 Weird and wonderful, spiralling foliage.
 Each plant produces a different foliage curl and each is amazing.
 The spectacular leaves are adorned with pendant, Galanthus (Snowdrop) like flowers from late winter into spring.
-The blooms are tones of green and yellow with a soft, sweet, vanilla fragrance and up to 20 open on a stem.
+The blooms open on stout stems and are tones of green and yellow with a soft, sweet, vanilla fragrance and up to 20 open on a stem.

 Corkscrew Albuca ‘Frizzle Sizzle’ is a great conversation piece that will fascinate all who see it.